 Special Replicate Weights File.
 A set of special replicate weights for making variance estimates such as standard errors and creating confidence intervals to account for the complex sample design of CPS and TUS have been created and exist on separate files.
-Replicate weight files are available from the Census Bureau at (https://www.census.gov/data/datasets/time-series/demo/cps/cps-supp cps-repwgt.html) and are also directly available from the NCI TUS-CPS website http://cancercontrol.cancer.gov/brp/tcrb/tus-cps/questionnaires.html.
+Replicate weight files are available from the Census Bureau at (census.gov/data/datasets/time-series/demo/cps/cps-supp_cps-repwgt.html) and are also directly available from the NCI TUS website cancercontrol.cancer.gov/tus-cps/results.